Right Arrow

 Tracks movement, warns of unsafe proximity

-Modern video intelligence isn’t just about “watching”—it’s about empowering people to act before things go wrong.
-Here’s how it directly supports the top five injury types in commercial and institutional building construction.
+Video intelligence empowers people to act before things go wrong.
+Here’s how it directly supports the top four injury types in commercial and institutional building construction.

 Struck-by Object/Equipment